anna546stella/COVID_Hackathon/Datasets/Viral_spike_mutations/README.md

 correlations are not perfect.
 Thus, sometimes you may see a positive value in "Top" (reprenting greater binding) but not a negative value in "Bottom".

+Note that the experiment done did not look at the full protein but only domains of it relevant for the spike's binding to ACE2.